 What to read next if you love the Heartstopper series

-If your heart skipped a beat during Season 2 of the Heartstopper series on Netflix, you’re in good company.
-Many are discovering they have a massive crush on Alice Oseman’s graphic novel series turned TV adaptation that’s warming hearts with it’s feel-good LGBTQ+ romance.
+If your heart skipped a beat while watching Heartstopper Forever, you’re in good company.
+Many are discovering they have a massive crush on Alice Oseman’s graphic novel series turned TV and film adaptation that’s warming hearts with it’s feel-good LGBTQ+ romance.
 For those who love coming-of-age stories, you know you don’t have to be a high-schooler to connect with this sweet love story that also tenderly delves into tough topics like mental health and bullying.

-If you’re finding yourself Googling “When does Season 3 of Heartstopper come out?” because you’re just not sure you can wait a year—or more—to see what happens with Nick, Charlie, Tao, Elle and the rest of the gang, mend your aching heart with books about other characters in Oseman’s series, or a read-alike on the free Libby app from your library.
+If you’re finding yourself sobbing after the farewell to Nick, Charlie, Tao, Elle, and the rest of the gang, mend your aching heart with books about other characters in Oseman’s series, or a read-alike on the free Libby app from your library.

 Solitaire